crate/crate/docs/concepts/storage-consistency.rst

 CrateDB does not provide transactions.
-Since every document in CrateDB has a version number assigned, which gets increased every time a change occurs, patterns like `Optimistic Concurrency Control`_ can help to work around that limitation.
+Since every document in CrateDB has a version number assigned, which gets increased every time a change occurs, patterns like :ref:`sql_occ` can help to work around that limitation.